abhi-511/Heart-Disease-Prediction/README.md

 This is a Heart Disease Prediction System Web application.
-I tired to give a clean and user-friendly interface.
+I tried to give a clean and user-friendly interface.
 It is built using Flask and deployed on Heroku.